WebAssembly/WASI/proposals/clocks/wasi-clocks.abi.md

   Read the current value of the clock.

-  As this the clock is not monotonic, calling this function repeatedly will not necessarily produce a sequence of non-decreasing values.
+  This clock is not monotonic, therefore calling this function repeatedly will not necessarily produce a sequence of non-decreasing values.

   The returned timestamps represent the number of seconds since